In this Article

 - Negative Effects of Television on Kids

-- What Can Parents Do to Protect Their Child from Bad Effects of Television?
+- What Can Parents Do to Protect Their Child From the Bad Effects of Television?

 Television is an important part of every child’s life.
 From witnessing the magic of superheroes to tuning into horror weekends, children go through an immersive experience through television and live in the bubble of their own world.
-Sometimes, this bubble becomes a cause of concern depending on the types of shows being watched.
+Sometimes, this bubble becomes a cause for concern, depending on the types of shows being watched.

-Television builds character and personality and even has the power to change attitudes and perspective towards life.
-Taking extra care will ensure your child enjoys TV shows without being exposed to the ill effects of watching TV.
+Television builds character and personality and even has the power to change attitudes and perspectives towards life.
+Taking extra care will ensure that your child enjoys TV shows without being exposed to the ill-effects of watching TV.

 Video: Positive and Negative Effects of Television on Children

-What Role Does Television Play in Your Child’s Life?
+What Role Does Television Play in a Child’s Life?

-If your child is watching crime drama or horror flicks and has nightmares during bedtimes, then you can be sure something is wrong with their television habits.
-A significant portion of children’s time is spent in front of the TV, and it definitely shapes up their personality and attitude.
+If your child is watching crime dramas or horror flicks and has nightmares during bedtime, then you can be sure that something is wrong with his television habits.
+A considerable portion of children’s time is spent in front of the TV, and it definitely shapes their personality and attitude.
 The right kind of television programs imbue social and environmental awareness in kids and even promote social, emotional, and cognitive development holistically.
-Ensuring a healthy balance of TV time assigned to kids is important towards their development since you don’t want them to turn into couch potatoes and skip healthy social and physical activities.
+Ensuring a healthy balance of TV time and play/study is important to their development since you don’t want them to turn into couch potatoes and skip healthy social and physical activities.